-5.3.3.
-Pressure Sensor (External)
+5.3.3 Pressure Sensor (External)

-A pressure input may be presented as an electrical interface, using a 4-pin or 6-pin MIL-Spec connector (see Figure 9 on page 14).
+A pressure input may be presented as an electrical interface, using a 4-pin or 6-pin connector.

-Cabled pressure sensors for the Multilog2 are available from HWM.
-For most situations, sealed type pressure (or depth) sensors are used, and the sensor will be wired directly to the connector, as shown in Figure 13.
+Cabled pressure sensors for the Multilog2WW are available from HWM.
+For most situations, sealed type pressure (or depth) sensors are used, and the sensor will be wired directly to the connector, as shown in the diagram below.